 If you want to see the stunning mountains in the high alpine, consider the Brainard Lake Recreation Area or Herman Gulch for your next hike.

-Start early (like before 8 am early) during the summer months in order to avoid dangerous afternoon thunderstorms in the mountains.
+Start early (like before 8 am early) during the summer months to avoid dangerous afternoon thunderstorms in the mountains.

 One of the best parts about hiking in Denver is that you can go for a morning hike and be back in town at a brewery for the afternoon.

-Once the snow hits the trails, you’ll need a little bit of avalanche expertise to safely get into the mountains, but plenty of hikes within 45 minutes of Denver are still quite safe.
+Once the snow hits the trails, you’ll need a little bit of avalanche expertise to get into the mountains safely, but plenty of hikes within 45 minutes of Denver are still quite safe.

-On average, you’ll need to take public transport or drive at least a half hour in order to reach any hiking trail near the mountains.
+On average, you’ll need to take public transport or drive at least a half-hour to reach any hiking trail near the mountains.

 Be prepared by bringing rain gear, water, sunscreen, snacks, and a map of where you are going (you can use an app like AllTrails).
 Also, don’t forget to leave it better than you found it.